-If you've noticed opportunity in this sector, and are considering starting your own import/export career, what should you know about breaking into the business?
+If you've noticed opportunities in this sector and are considering starting your own import/export career, what should you know about breaking into the business?

 Here's a look at your employment options, and available training programs, in the field of international commerce.

 If you're just starting your import/export career, you may want to consider a position as an import/export clerk.

 In this role, you would be responsible for organizing shipments of goods, communicating with buyers and sellers, and ensuring all customs regulations are followed.
 Import/export clerks work for air, sea, and road shipping companies, retail businesses, and manufacturing firms.

 Any company that wants to bring in products from overseas (or sell them abroad) needs the help of an import/export clerk to coordinate the shipping and delivery process.
 Key skills and tasks for this job include:

 - Preparing shipping quotes, invoices, customs clearance, cargo receipts, and other documents

 - Tracking all shipments, and keeping clients updated on progress

 - Communicating with international customs agents to arrange deliveries (and get clearance)